 9. UPPER BODY ROTATION

 - Stand tall with your feet shoulder-width apart and your arms at a 90-degree angle in front of your chest.

 - Twist your upper body from left to right, keeping your eyes in the direction you're twisting.

 - Make sure you twist at the upper body, not the hips.

 10. THE REGULAR AND SWITCH PUSH

-Standing on your right leg swing your left leg straight forward up in front of you as high as you can and then back behind you.
-Kind of like your hauling ass towards a gap or kicker!
-You should feel a stretch on the front & back of your thigh depending on which way you're swinging.
-Continue to then do this on the opposite leg, otherwise known as ‘switch’.
+- Standing on your right leg, swing your left leg straight forward up in front of you as high as possible and then back behind you.
+Kind of like your hauling ass toward a gap or kicker!
+You should feel a stretch on the front & back of your thigh, depending on which way you're swinging.
+Continue to do this on the opposite leg then, otherwise known as 'switch.'

-Keep your back straight and try to keep your pelvis in a neutral position.
+- Keep your back straight, and keep your pelvis in a neutral position.